CHughes13/late-night-cafe/README.md

 ### Bugs Fixed
 - __Collapse Navbar when goes into mobile mode__
-Need to have nav items drop down.
+Navigation items should drop down.

 - __Some Font Awesome icons not appearing__
 The social media icons were appearing, but the speech bubble icons either side of the "Contact us:" text were not.
 After some investigation, it turns out that the version of Font Awesome that was linked to in the stylesheet was not the same one listed on the icon (different versions of icons have slightly different names and versions).